-Note: For more detailed information regarding the proposed funding for the activities within this agency's programs, please see Schedule 30-PBB Program Summary by Activity in the FY 2017 Operating Appendices located on the Office of the Chief Financial Officer's website.
-"No Activity Assigned" indicates budget or actuals that are recorded at the division/program level.
+Note: For more detailed information regarding the proposed funding for the activities within this agency is programs, please see Schedule 30-PBB Program Summary by Activity in the FY 2017 Operating Appendices located on the Office of the Chief Financial Offices's website.
+"No Activity Assigned" indicates budget or actuals that are seconded at the division/program level.